 - Unsubscribing from hard copy promotional materials - When we send you hard copy promotional materials, such materials will include instructions on how you may unsubscribe from receiving such materials.

-Otherwise, you can unsubscribe from receiving our marketing materials by contacting our Privacy Officer at the details below
+Otherwise, you can unsubscribe from receiving our marketing materials by contacting our Donor Care Officer at the details below.

-You can access, update or correct the information we have collected or let us know of your preferences for how we communicate with you by contacting our Supporter Services team:
+You can access, update or correct the information we have collected or let us know of your communication preferences by contacting our Supporter Relations team:

 - By emailing [email protected]

-If we do not agree to provide you with access to your personal information or to amend or annotate the information we hold about you, you may seek a review of our decision through the Privacy Officer.
+If we do not agree to provide you with access to your personal information or to amend or annotate the information we hold about you, you may seek a review of our decision through the Donor Care Officer.

 If we do not agree to make the requested changes to your personal information, you may make a statement about the requested changes and we will attach it to your record.

-To make a complaint relating to your personal information or if you think that we have breached the APPs, you can email us at [email protected], phone us on +61 2 8912 2777 or mail us a letter, addressed to the 'Privacy Officer' to PO Box 1646 North Sydney 2059 Australia or contact our local office or partner.
+To make a complaint relating to your personal information or if you think that we have breached the APPs, you can email us at [email protected], phone us on +61 2 8912 2777 or mail us a letter, addressed to the 'Donor Care Officer' to PO Box 1646 North Sydney NSW 2059 Australia or contact our local office or partner.